Datamwin/Credit-Card-Fraud-Detecction/README.md

 # Credit-Card-Fraud-Detection
-# Note this project is in progress
+## Note: Project is still in progress